DHTMLX/docs-diagram/docs/api/data_collection/move_method.md

 ### Description

-@short: moves an item to the defined position
+@short: Moves an item to the defined position

 ### Usage